remix-run/history/docs/Blocking.md

   if (input.value !== '') return 'Are you sure you want to leave this page?';
 });

+// Alternatively if you set getUserConfirmation with a custom function,
+// you can pass it a config object.
+It will then call getUserConfirmation
+// with this config object.
+const config = {key1:1,key2:'Hello'};
+history.block(config);

 // To stop blocking transitions, call the function returned from block(). unblock();
 ```